nextgis/docs_ngweb/source/mapstyles.rst

    Opening the Update resource dialog

 In the opened window you can **replace** the style by uploading a new file from your device.
-To do so, in the "QGIS style" tab select "Style from file" in the dropdown menu, then add a new QML file and click **Save**.
+To do so, in the "QGIS style" tab select "Style from file" in the dropdown menu, then add a new :term:`QML` or :term:`SLD` file and click **Save**.

 A simple QGIS vector style, the default style, for example, can be **edited** directly in NextGIS Web.